syncfusion-content/flutter-docs/Flutter/maps/vector-layers/arc-layer.md

 ## OnTap

-You can use the ['onTap'] callback to customize the taped ['MapArc'] based on the arc index.
+You can use the [`onTap`] callback to customize the taped [`MapArc`] based on the arc index.
 The callback was called when the user clicked on the arc.

 {% tabs %}
 {% highlight Dart %}